felixdagnon/Devops-on-AWS-CICD-defined-through-Terraform-using-CodePipeline-CodeCommit-CodeBuild/README.md

 ![image](https://github.com/felixdagnon/Devops-on-AWS-CICD-defined-through-Terraform-using-CodePipeline-CodeCommit-CodeBuild/assets/91665833/c1dd9956-d6b5-40b3-8656-4610213d8693)

-We will implement all these changes step by step
+We will implement all these changes step by step.

 ## Step-00: Introduction